 Brazil nuts are an interesting crop.
-Native to the Amazon rainforest, Brazil nut trees can grow to 150 feet tall and produce nuts for centuries.
+Native to the Amazon rainforest, Brazil nut trees can grow to 150 feet (46 m.) tall and produce nuts for centuries.
 They’re almost impossible to cultivate, however, because their pollination requirements are so specific.
-Only certain native bees can get into the flowers and cross pollinate in order to produce the nuts, and these bees are virtually impossible to domesticate.
-Because of this, pretty much all the world’s Brazil nuts are harvested in the wild.
+Only certain native bees can get into the flowers and cross-pollinate in order to produce the nuts, and these bees are virtually impossible to domesticate.
+It is because of this, pretty much all the world’s Brazil nuts are harvested in the wild.
 Keep reading to learn about harvesting Brazil nuts and Brazil nut tree facts.

 Brazil Nut Tree Facts

 Brazil nut trees are a key element of rainforest preservation.
-Because their worth comes from harvesting Brazil nuts, which can be done when they fall naturally to the forest floor, Brazil nut trees discourage the slash and burn farming that’s ravaging the rainforest.
+Since their worth comes from harvesting Brazil nuts, which can be done when they fall naturally to the forest floor.
+Brazil nut trees discourage the slash and burn farming that’s ravaging the rainforest.

 How and When to Harvest Brazil Nuts